ethan0905/H/README.md

 - 💳 **Wallet Authentication** - Connect and authenticate with crypto wallets
 - 📝 **Tweet Creation** - Share thoughts with the world (280 character limit)
 - ❤️ **Social Interactions** - Like, retweet, and reply to posts
-- � **User Profiles** - Complete profile pages with user stats and tweet history
+- 👤 **User Profiles** - Complete profile pages with user stats and tweet history
 - ✅ **Verified Human Badges** - Visual indicators for World ID verified users
-- �📱 **Mobile-First Design** - Optimized for World App mobile experience
+- 📱 **Mobile-First Design** - Optimized for mobile with bottom navigation, touch-friendly UI, and responsive layouts
+- 🖥️ **Desktop Support** - Full desktop experience with sidebar navigation and multi-column layout
 - 🔒 **Privacy-Focused** - Built with privacy and security in mind
 - ⚡ **Real-time Updates** - Instant feed updates and notifications
+- 🎨 **Brand Identity** - Custom green (#00FFBE) brand color throughout the app

 ## Tech Stack